techbrett/OfficeDocs-SkypeForBusiness/Teams/devices/bluetooth-devices.md

 The certification program ensures that audio personal peripherals offer rich audio quality and full functionality with the Teams app experience.
 Functionalities included in this certification are:

+- Audio quality
 - Calling
+- Mute
-- Mute and Teams button actions
+- Teams button

 Certified devices work with plug & play functionality with no extra configuration required and offer call control with Microsoft Teams.
 They also offer Mute sync status between the device and the Teams desktop client and vice versa.
 The certification program scope includes the use of the Teams desktop client only.